ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 0.14.0 (2020-05-24)
+* Added support for secure communication (`S0`) and choosing between secure and non-secure inclusion of nodes
+* Fix: It is now possible to stop inclusion and exclusion processes again

+### 0.13.5 (2020-05-24)
+Fixed the frontend that was broken in v0.13.3

+### 0.13.4 (2020-05-22)
+User-defined node names are now really preserved

 ### 0.13.3 (2020-05-21)
 * Initial values for `ready` and `status` states are now read from the nodes
 * Ensure that the adapter notices when a node is ready